Skip to content

 )

-Now, we have to implement recoverable logic in our state machine.
-We show example above how to do it in Transition function.
+Now, we have to implement the recoverable logic in our state machine.
+The example above shows how to do it in the Transition function.

-Here is example implementation of such transition function:
+Here is an example implementation of such a transition function:

 func Transition(cmd Command, state State) (State, error) {